axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_bitcoin_verifyTx.md

 ### Synopsis

 Verify that a transaction happened on the Bitcoin network so it can be processed on axelar.
-Get the json string by using the outPointInfo query

 ```
-axelarcli tx bitcoin verifyTx [txInfo json] [flags]
+axelarcli tx bitcoin verifyTx [txID:voutIdx] [txOut json] [flags]
 ```

 ### Options